aviaryan/Clipjump/Readme.md

 #### Compiling the Source
 1. Use [Ahk2Exe](https://github.com/fincs/Ahk2Exe) Compiler included in the AHK_L distribution to compile `Clipjump.ahk` with icon `iconx.ico`.
 2. Use a suitable version of `Unicode` as the Base File.

+**AND (new method)**
+1. Run `_compile_genfiles.ahk` to generate `clipjump_code.ahk`
+2. Use Ahk_H Compiler to compile `ClipjumpHexe.ahk` using a unicode AutoHotkey.exe as the base file.
+3. ResHack the file to add icons natively into it i.e. don't use icons/icon.ico.

+#### Setting up the Installer
+1. Use 7-zip's SFX archive feature.
+2. UPX 7z.sfx for smaller executables.